ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

     Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "HyP3 API Documentation" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "HyP3 Python SDK Documentation" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.

 Table 1 summarizes ASF's DEM sources.
-Cell values of the DEMs indicate the elevation in meters.
 Note that in each case, the DEM is resampled to RTC spacing and reprojected to a UTM Zone (WGS84), and a geoid correction is applied before being used for RTC processing.

 | Resolution | DEM     | Vertical Datum | Area                           | Posting         | Priority |
 |------------|---------|----------------|--------------------------------|-----------------|----------|